SolaRay Drive

 Lun-Class Ekranoplan 1m model

 The Soviet Sea During the final decade of the Cold War, the Soviet Union unveiled one of the strangest and most ambitious machines ever to touch water: the Lun-class ekranoplan.
 Neither ship nor aircraft, it belonged to an unusual category known as ground-effect vehicles, designed to skim just a few meters above the surface of the sea.
-Now you can build your own Lun-Class as 1meter long model.

 Continue reading for more information and your free STL file.